food_scientist_using_checklist

 Among particle size reduction technologies, jet milling’s advantages include:

-• The capability to achieve very fine particle sizes and tight distributions, compared with other milling methods
+• The capability to achieve very fine particle sizes and tight size distributions, compared with other milling methods

 • No knives, blades, hammers, milling media, or screens mean minimal risk of contamination from worn mill parts